Not for Profit vs Nonprofit: Everything You Need to Know

 Some not-for-profit organizations are given tax-exempt status under section 501(a) of the Internal Revenue Code; however, in order to obtain this, the company has to request 501(c)(3) status from the IRS.
 These companies also do not have to pay property or sales taxes.

 A not-for-profit organization reinvests all the money it has earned, raised, or received through donations back into the operation of the business and furthering its causes.

 Not-for-Profit Organization Assets

 Specific restrictions apply to a not-for-profit organization's assets.
 These restrictions include guidelines about using donations from third-party organizations, agencies, or individuals.
 These are typically preferences about how the donor would like the funds to be spent.

 Real estate is one of the most common restricted assets.
 For example, an organization could donate land to a nonprofit university with the stipulation that it be used for athletic fields rather than at the school's discretion.

 If you are setting up a business and you are not sure whether it qualifies as being a not for profit or a nonprofit organization, then you can consult one of our lawyers for help and guidance.
 To do so, post your job on Upcounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Airbnb.
 For up to date legal news, follow the UpCounsel blog.